NBor/SkyPython/README.md

 PySide is used to complete SkyPython.
 The majority of the code that pertains to PySide is encapsulated in the src/skypython/SkyPython.py file

 FEATURES NOT IMPLEMENTED:
 Searching, Night Vision Mode, Image Gallery and Time Travel.

 KNOW ISSUSES:
 1) Sky Gradient is not alligned with the sun

 2) Text does not render exactly as in the original

 3) Images for planets do not render

 REQUIREMENTS:

 1) Python 2.7 with standard library, Python 3 support is not available.

-2) PySide 1.1.2, Python library with Qt bindings
+2) PySide 1.1.2, Python library with Qt bindings (run the post install script)

 3) PyOpenGL 3.0.2, OpenGL bindings for Python